k0swe/adif-json-protobuf/README.md

 ## Should I use it?

 This is an unofficial extension of ADIF and does not yet have any community support, which is critical to an interchange format.
-This is a proposal meant to stimulate a discussion, and I'll personally use it internally in my own logging application.
+This is a proposal meant to stimulate a discussion, and I'll use it internally in my own logging application.

 I don't really expect that protocol buffers will become a popular way for end users to store their data on disk or even for developers of different software to support importing or exporting